opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 #### Ipv6RoutingComponent.java

-The starter code already provides an implementation for event listeners and the routing policy, i.e., methods triggered as a consequence of topology events, for example to compute ECMP groups based on the available links between leaves and a spines.
+The starter code already provides an implementation for event listeners and the routing policy (i.e., methods triggered as a consequence of topology events), for example to compute ECMP groups based on the available links between leaves and the spine.

-You are asked to modify the implementation of 4 methods.
+You are asked to modify the implementation of four methods.

 * `setUpMyStationTable()`: to insert flow rules for the "My Station" table;